rampal-punia/python-tutorials/11_pyhton_interview_questions/2_str_var_nums_questions.md

 Therefore, the main difference between capitalize() and title() is that capitalize() capitalizes only the first character of the string, whereas title() capitalizes the first character of every word in the string.

-## 16 For a given number 72 print the binary octal and hexagonal value
+## 16 For a given number 72 print the binary octal and hexadecimal values

 Ans: In Python, you can use the built-in bin(), oct(), and hex() functions to convert an integer to its binary, octal, and hexadecimal representation, respectively.